gtk-rs/gir/README.md

 # which do not have an override for `generate_display_trait`
 # (defaults to "true")
 generate_display_trait = true
+# Trust the nullability information about return values.
+If this is disabled
+# then any pointer return type is assumed to be nullable unless there is an
+# explicit override for it.
+# This has to be used carefully as many libraries are missing nullable
+# annotations for return values, which then will cause a panic once an
+# unexpected NULL is returned.
+trust_return_value_nullability = false
 # Disable running `cargo fmt` on generated files
 # (defaults to false)
 disable_format = true